-The FEMA Flood Insurance Rate Map (FIRM) has entered a new era.
-The FEMA’s Map Service Center provides multiple ways to access the Flood Information.
+The FEMA Flood Insurance Rate Maps (FIRMs) have entered a new era.
+FEMA's Map Service Center provides multiple ways to access the Flood Information.
 This is where a FIRMette can be created, the National Flood Hazard Layer, DFIRMs, and the DFIRM database can be downloaded, and where FIRMs and the Flood Insurance Study can be ordered.

 Also, keep in mind that each participating community keeps a paper copy of the FIRMs on file in the local floodplain manager's office.

 FIRM Backup Data: